joaoregis/billingApp/README.md

-# billingApp
+# BillingApp
-The Billing's App for finances control.
+The Billing's App for finances control, made with ReactJS and Redux Framework.

+# Installation
+- npm i - to download dependencies
+- npm run dev - to start application